 The University Review Body reports its monitoring of approved research activities annually to the University Research and Innovation Committee.

-Any adverse outcomes from a monitoring review and any corrective actions are reported to the Audit and Risk Management Committee.
+Any adverse outcomes from a monitoring review and any corrective actions are reported to the Risk and Audit Committee.

 Researchers must report any adverse events or unexpected outcomes and must notify the University Review Body promptly.Researchers must provide reports to the relevant University Review Body and the University in accordance with reporting requirements.